francescocartelli/machine-learning-put-together/readme.md

 (in the the form of log-likelihood, log-likelihood-ratio or others) for the models.<br>
 Use the returned evaluation score to compute the prediction.

-## Models Evaluation
+## Measuring Predictions
 Measuring prediction of models and evaluating scores.

 ## Plotting
-Useful tools for plotting results and comparing models.
+Useful tools for plotting results and comparing models by using measuring_prediction module.

 ## Examples
+### Iris
+All following examples are executed on iris dataset.

-- **Gaussian classifiers example**: Straightforward application of Gaussian classifiers on dataset 1.
+- **Gaussian classifiers example**: Straightforward application of Gaussian classifiers.
+- **Gaussian Mixture Model example**: Straightforward application of GMM classifier.
-- **Logistic Regression example**: Straightforward application of logistic regression on dataset 1.
+- **Logistic Regression example**: Straightforward application of logistic regression classifier.
+- **Preprocessing**: Plotting of iris dataset after application of LDA and PCA.
-- **Support Vector Machine example**: Straightforward application of SVM on dataset 1.
+- **Support Vector Machine example**: Straightforward application of SVM classifier.
-- **Gaussian Mixture Model example**: Straightforward application of GMM on dataset 1.
+### Pulsar
+All following examples are executed on pulsar dataset.